garimaupadhyayy/SentinelView-Enterprise-SIEM-Threat-Detection-Platform/README.md

 - Masks sensitive information
 - Reduces exposure of sensitive information in stored logs

-No real credentials, API keys, JWT secrets, or environment-specific secrets are included in the repository.

 ---

 ## 4. Authentication & Role-Based Access Control